The Merrymakers

-The Merrymakers are a Sweden-based music duo composed of Anders Hellgren and David Myhr.
+The Merrymakers is a Swedish music duo composed of Anders Hellgren and David Myhr.
 Former members are Thomas Nyström, Kenneth Berg, Patrik Bergman and Peter Arffman.
 Hellgren and Myhr have been making music together since the 1990s.
 Their major releases include Andrew's Store, No Sleep 'Til Famous and Bubblegun.
 They have also written and produced songs for Puffy AmiYumi, Dorian Gray, Yuko Yamaguchi and Fujifabric.

 In March 2008, Anders Hellgren announced that work had begun on a new Merrymakers album, although this project seemed to be shelved in favor of David Myhr's solo album, Soundshine, released in 2012.

 Hellgren and Myhr also play in the ABBA tribute band Super Trouper.

 Influences

 They have cited the Beatles, ABBA and Depeche Mode as some of their major musical influences.